 Fruit has the largest concentration of simple sugars and hydrating chemistry that cools down the body and provides cells and tissues with direct energy for vital processes and repair.
 Therefore, a diet high in organic fruit intake will help you detoxify the body gently and naturally over time.

-If the body doesn’t receive the simple sugar fuel it needs to run its engines, the whole system is compromised and compensation from other less vital parts can lead to degeneration of organs and the onset of chronic illness over time.
+If the body doesn’t receive the simple sugar fuel it needs to run its engines, the whole system is compromised and compensation from other less vital parts can lead to the degeneration of organs and the onset of chronic illness over time.
 If we ensure to consume more energy than we spend, the body will then have a surplus of energy to self-heal.

 However, for most of us, our food choices, daily stressors, and toxic environments demand too many resources from the body which the body may not even have – so it ends up borrowing the vital electrolytes, especially calcium, from its own connective tissues and bones, which it uses to alkalize the body to be able to survive with the least damage possible.